LKprog/bonsai/README.md

 To approach the problem posed in the assignment, we developed several algorithms:
 * Random - algorithm that keeps chosing a random connection from the list of connections until the maximum duration of a route is reached and/or all connections are used
 * Random-greedy - algorithm that keeps chosing either the shortest or longest connection until the maximum duration of a route is reached and/or all connections are used
-* Depth first -
+* Depth first - constructive algorithm that searches a tree data structure.
+It starts at the root node and first explores a full branch before going back one step and continue with the next branch.
-* Breadth first -
+* Breadth first - constructive algorithm that searches a tree data structure.
+It starts at the root node and first explores all the nodes in the first depth before continuing to next depth.
-* Hill climber -
+* Hill climber - iterative algorithm that searches for a better solution by making changes to an already exisiting solution.

 ## Heuristics
 ....